Indianapolis tech community sees lack of funding and diversity as its biggest challenges

 Entrepreneurs can pull up plenty of data about the business conditions in Silicon Valley.
-But tech companies outside of the coasts often don’t have access to the same level of coverage or surveys about how diverse the local workforce is or how many entrepreneurs are raising funding in their area.
+But tech companies outside of the coasts often don’t have access to the same level of information about how diverse the local workforce is or how many entrepreneurs are raising funding in their area.

 That’s a problem Powderkeg, a community-building platform that works with tech workers and leaders in nine cities, is aiming to solve with today’s release of its first Indianapolis Tech Census.
 Powderkeg surveyed 359 members of the Indiana tech community — 78 founders, 12 investors, and more than 250 tech workers — to find out what kind of challenges the tech community faces and get a better sense of who works in tech in the city.
 According to Indianapolis organization TechPoint, there are currently 428 tech companies in Indianapolis and its surrounding suburbs.